djalmaaraujo/play-my-songs/README.md

 # Roadmap

 * Create a Logo for the project
-* Create a decente UI
+* Create a decent UI
 * Test in IE and have some fun :P

 # License